zena-a/zena-a/README.md

 ## Welcome to my Profile 😎

-I'm from the Commonwealth of Dominica, with an Associate's Degree in Information Technology and Computer Science.
+I'm from the Commonwealth of Dominica, with an <strong>Associate's Degree in Information Technology and Computer Science</strong>.
 I enjoy web development, specifically the frontend stack.
 I also dabble in web design, graphic design and digital art.
 Coding has helped me express my self creatively and challenge myself in solving problems and being a continuous learner.
 I hope to become a digital nomad someday, and mentor others in their coding journey.

 ## Languages and Tools 🧰
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)